NAL-SupportTeam/NECCS-NAL-Automation/README.md

 ```
 The response is delimited by a colon `:`.
 It is the 3rd value from the left.

-4-8 Get the public key of the “Ansible Controller” Node
+4-8 Get the public key of the "Ansible Controller Node".
 ```
 $ cd /home/ansible/.ssh
 $ cat id_rsa.pub